AdeyaOduor/QuizReact/README.md

     • Now we need to open QuizQuestion.js and add a method named handleClick that has a parameter named buttonText.
 Then, add a clickHandler prop to the QuizQuestionButton component, and set the value of that prop to this.handleClick.bind(this).
     • Next, open up Quiz.js and add a method named showNextQuestion.
 Then, add a showNextQuestionHandler prop to the QuizQuestion component, and set the value of that prop to this.showNextQuestion.bind(this)
     • Now that the chain of events is set up, go back to the QuizQuestionButton component's handleClick method, call this.props.clickHandler() and pass in the value of the button_text prop.

+#Module 6 Steps
+Add state to the QuizQuestion class that tracks if a questions was answered incorrectly, and display an error message if the last answer was incorrect.
+    • With the logic we have right now, clicking on an incorrect answer does nothing, so we can add some logic to display an error message.
+Start in QuizQuestion.js by adding a constructor() function that has props as a parameter and calls the super() method and pass props as an argument.
+    • In QuizQuestion's constructor() function, set the state equal to a JavaScript object with the key incorrectAnswer set to false.
+We'll use this state to track if the question has been answered correctly.
+    • In the QuizQuestion component's handleClick() method, use this.setState() to set incorrectAnswer to false in the true condition, and true in the false condition.
+    • In between the </section> and </main> tags, add a single line ternary conditional that checks this.state.incorrectAnswer.
+If true, display a paragraph tag with className='error' and the text Sorry, that's not right.
+If false, just write null.
+Now, when you view the working quiz and click on an incorrect answer, the browser should display an error message with red text.
+    • In between the </section> and </main> tags, add a single line ternary conditional that checks this.state.incorrectAnswer.
+If true, display a paragraph tag with className='error' and the text Sorry, that's not right.
+If false, just write null.
+Now, when you view the working quiz and click on an incorrect answer, the browser should display an error message with red text.
     • In the QuizQuestion component's handleClick() method, write a conditional that checks if the buttonText argument's is identical to this.props.quiz_question.answer, and if it is then call this.props.showNextQuestionHandler()
     • Finally, back in the Quiz component inside of showNextQuestion method, call this.setState and set the quiz_position key to the current position plus 1.